Check out the four levels of service we offer to meet your restoration needs.

-Our fascination with antique furniture began Mumford Restoration of Raleigh’s passion for the unique art of woodworking, repair, and restoration.
+Our fascination with antique furniture began Mumford Restoration's passion for the unique art of woodworking, repair, and restoration.
 In our modern era where low cost and convenience have introduced a cultural mindset of five-year replacement furniture as all the rage, it’s a rare gift to observe a piece made for beauty, function, and longevity.
 Even more importantly, these pieces often hold our unique family history.

 With the United States’ 240-year history, a 100-year old piece is generally considered to be antique.
 Many other cultures see a 500-year-old object as still being young.
-Many people are confused over what is classified as a real “antique,” and we see customers from both extremes:
+Many people are confused over what is classified as a real “antique,” and we see clients from both extremes:

-- Those that have no idea that their piece has a high value and is a rare gem
+Those that have no idea that their piece has a high value and is a rare gem.

-- Those that are disappointed to discover that what they thought was a valuable antique is actually a mass-produced piece from the 1970s.
+Those that are disappointed to discover that what they thought was a valuable antique is actually a mass-produced piece from the 1970s.

 The pieces we take the most joy in restoring fall somewhere in between both extremes.
 These pieces hold memories and history.
 The dining table where Grandma hosted her Sunday dinners for the family, the china cabinet that held your aunt’s favorite pieces, the tea set that came over with your great-grandmother from England.
-Sentimental value is the most important factor, restoring your memories.
+Sentimental value is the most important factor, restoring your family memories.

-- When was the piece made?
+When was the piece made?

-- Was it finished in shellac or lacquer?
+Was it finished in shellac or lacquer?

-- How was it originally assembled?
+How was it originally assembled?

-- Is an authentic repair and conservation required to preserve it or is a full restoration warranted?
+Is an authentic repair and conservation required to preserve it or is a full restoration warranted?

-We pride ourselves in meticulous period-correct restoration, conservation, and repair.
+We pride ourselves in meticulous, period-correct restoration, conservation, and repair.
 Our main goal is to provide every client with the education and information they need to make an informed decision and to answer common questions such as: